rsyncOSX/RsyncUIdocs/content/post/RsyncParameters.md

 ## Adding parameters to rsync

+Selecting the parameters tab enables adding new parameters to rsync.
 Rsync utilizes a ton of parameters.
 Parameters are normally constructed as:

 - parameter=value
 ```bash